 An early enquiry about a wedding enables us to sort out the legal requirements, which will differ from couple to couple.
 We try to be as accommodating as possible.
-There are, however, some clear legal restrictions.
+There are, however, some clear legal restrictions, some of which depend on residence in the parish.

 You are able to marry at the University Church if one of you: